mage-os/devdocs/README.md

 If you are submitting documentation for the **current stable release**, submit it to the corresponding branch.
 For example, documentation for Mage-OS 2.5.6 would be submitted to the `2.5.6` branch.
-Documentation intended for the next release of Mage-OS should be submitted to the `master` branch.
+Documentation intended for the next release of Mage-OS should be submitted to the `main` branch.